LiDAR-Motion-Segmentation/baseline-scripts/README.md

 - The idea here is to use `yolov8/yolo11 + SAM2 + groundingDINO` to track people present at a distance to make the annotation pipeline more robust for equirectangular images.
 - ensure that the weight folder has all the model checkpoints which can be setup using `weights/setup.sh`.
 - New code with `ByteTrack` with `SAHI+NMS` integration for better tracking has been added
+- Code for automated annotation is present in `advanced_annotater.py` which will generate `labels` of  `people.static` or `people.moving` in the form of json files with bounding box in `psr` format
 ```bash
 # setup
 pip install --upgrade ultralytics sahi supervision segment-anything-hq opencv-python numpy pyyaml